redexp/backbone-dom-view/README.md

 * [connect](#connect)
 * [each](#each)

-You can define your helpers, just add them to `Backbone.DOMView.helpers` object.
+You can define your own helpers, just add them to `Backbone.DOMView.helpers` object.
-Arguments of helpers are selector and options.
+Arguments passed to helpers are `selector` and `options`.

 ### class